smaldini/reactor-incubator/reactor-pipe/README.md

 ## Atomic State operations

 Since entity streams are independent and locks are expensive, it's important to keep the operations lock-free.
-For that you're provided with an `Atom<T>` which will ensure lock-free atomic updates to the state.
+For that, you're provided with an `Atom<T>` which will ensure lock-free atomic updates to the state.

-And since the state for entity are split, you're able to save and restore between restarts of your processing topologies.
+And since the states for the entities are split, you're able to save and restore between restarts of your processing topologies.

 ```java